Pāuatahanui Wildlife Reserve

-Pauatahanui Inlet is an east-west running arm of Porirua Harbour, 30km north of Wellington.
-Public access to the Pauatahanui Wildlife Management Reserve is via the Forest and Bird reserve at Pauatahanui village from State Highway 58.
+Pauatahanui Inlet is an east-west running arm of Porirua Harbour, 30 km north of Wellington.
+Public access to the Pauatahanui Wildlife Management Reserve is via the Forest & Bird reserve at Pauatahanui village from SH58.

+From SH1 you can get onto the route around the estuary by turning off at the Paremata roundabout or at Grays Road in Plimmerton.
 Parking is available.
-From State Highway 1.
-You can get onto the route around the estuary by turning off at the Paremata roundabout or at Grays Road in Plimmerton.

 Other places to visit

-Taupo Swamp - a lowland freshwater mire with a walkway/cycleway connecting the seaside settlements of Plimmerton and Pukerua Bay along State Highway 1.
+Taupo Swamp is a lowland freshwater mire with a walkway/cycleway connecting the seaside settlements of Plimmerton and Pukerua Bay along SH1.

 Pāuatahanui Inlet is the largest in Porirua and the most extensive relatively unmodified estuarine area in the southern part of the North Island.
 The area around the inlet has been inhabited for at least the last 600 years and the area is rich with wahi tapu, archaeological sites, and historic places.

 Four areas are administered by DOC within the inlet - the Pāuatahanui Wildlife Management Reserve is a coastal wetland containing a mosaic of tidal flats and indigenous marsh vegetation.
 The reserve is bisected by the Pāuatahanui-Plimmerton (Grays) road which has influenced tidal movements, drying out an inland portion.